DataBeaver/trimps-tools/README.md

 -u, --upgrades
   Set upgrade levels of all trap types at once.
 The argument should be four numbers, one for each trap type.
+Poison and lightning traps can be set to zero to indicate that trap isn't unlocked yet.

 -c, --core
   Set stats of the spire core in use.
 Core description must start with a tier